official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 172

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-786. The final reports of the panels on humanitarian issues and prisoners of war and Kuwaiti property were delivered on 30 March.306
+786. The final reports of the panels on humanitarian issues and prisoners of war and Kuwaiti property were delivered on 30 March.[^306]

 787. Work began in the Security Council to follow up the recommendations of the three Amorim panels, but agreement proved elusive.
-A number of different approaches and draft resolutions were discussed informally over the following months and it was eventually decided that the subject should be remitted to the P5, although not all the elected members were happy with that approach.307
+A number of different approaches and draft resolutions were discussed informally over the following months and it was eventually decided that the subject should be remitted to the P5, although not all the elected members were happy with that approach.[^307]

 788. Sir Jeremy Greenstock told the Inquiry: